 You'll find further information on our FAQs page – this focuses on teaching and learning arrangements once you start at ARU, and student support services.

-The coronavirus situation continues to evolve rapidly and we’re monitoring the situation on a daily basis.
+The coronavirus situation continues to evolve and we’re monitoring the situation on a daily basis.

-We’re following the latest advice from Public Health England and the UK Government, and have worked hard to create a Covid-secure environment and manage the risk of coronavirus transmission.
+We’re following the latest advice from Public Health England and the UK Government, and have worked hard to create safe and inclusive campuses and manage the risk of coronavirus transmission.

 We're providing regular updates to our community, including prospective students.